MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 ## Usage

-Once installed, you can create a new project using:
+Once installed, you can create a new project with the usual .NET template syntax, such as:

 ```sh
  dotnet new <template-name> -n MyUmbracoProject